-Adam J. Hepworth is an associate and health care lawyer with Foley & Lardner LLP.
+Adam J. Hepworth is a senior counsel and health care lawyer with Foley & Lardner LLP.
 His practice focuses on Medicaid and Medicare, internal audits and investigations, health privacy laws and compliance with health care fraud and abuse laws.
 He has been recognized by Chambers USA: America’s Leading Business Lawyers:

 Adam has represented hospitals, Federally Qualified Health Centers (FQHCs) and other providers in numerous Medicaid administrative appeals.
 He argued Tulare Pediatric Health Care Center v.
 State Department of Health Care Services, resulting in a decision from the California Court of Appeals recognizing the State’s obligation to pay FQHCs a Medi-Cal per-visit rate that reflects their full costs when they contract with an outside medical group.

 Adam has written, presented and counseled clients on how to navigate federal and state health privacy laws—including HIPAA and the federal substance-use-disorder privacy regulations at 42 CFR Part 2—when developing integrated models of care that address the social determinants of health.
 He has also helped clients pursue reimbursement opportunities available for innovative delivery systems under Medicaid waiver programs and advanced payment models.

 Adam has significant experience working with health care providers to comment on proposed federal and state rules and legislation, including comments addressing Medicaid managed care, Medicare reimbursement cuts, CMS Innovation Center models, the 340B Drug Pricing Program, the federal substance-use-disorder privacy regulations, Knox-Keene licensing requirements.
 He has also worked on state legislation addressing FQHC reimbursement, telehealth, Medicaid waiver programs and mental health delivery systems.